BIDS-projects/scraper/research-outline.md

 and improve research collaboration between data science institutions based on their strength and weakness.
 Furthermore, this project simplifies comparing data science ecosystems between universities by automating the characterization process.

-~~ # TODOs

-## data collection
-### web-scraper
-- build Naive Bayes to filter out unncessary websites
-- run the spider through cloud to collect enough information for data analysis stage

-## data analysis
-### LDA algorithm
-- build LDA
-- use AWS to improve performance

-## data visualization
-### graph
-- use D3.js to visualize the ecosystem
-  - each node represents a data science institution
-    - color-coded to represent the type of data science institution
-    - size to represent the significance of institution
-  - each link represent the collaboration between two institutions
-    - width of the link represent the strength of the tie
-    - lack of the link between two nodes should indicate the lack of collaboration ~~